tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 installed on my own device registered with this account.
 Thankfully side-loading apps in Android is easy, so I've just done that and moved on with life.

-_Certainly,_ I understand delays and slower processing from any business in this time, but I put my first release into Google Play's internal and alpha tracks over a week ago and _I'm happy to wait._ However, what is not obvious is from this console or any help documentation if _they are waiting on me,_ or _I am waiting_ on something from them.
-And [this](https://stackoverflow.com/questions/48256603/where-is-the-opt-in-url) [isn't](https://forum.unity.com/threads/i-cant-seem-to-access-my-google-play-alpha-release.507570/) [an uncommon](https://www.reddit.com/r/androiddev/comments/9ufgek/why_is_googles_alphabeta_apk_distribution_so_bad/)
+_Certainly,_ I understand slower processing from any business in this time, but it has been well over a week. _I am happy to wait!_ However, what is _not_ obvious from this console or any help docs is: _are they waiting on me?_
+Or _I am waiting_ on something from them?
+And [this](https://stackoverflow.com/questions/48256603/where-is-the-opt-in-url) [isn't](https://forum.unity.com/threads/i-cant-seem-to-access-my-google-play-alpha-release.507570/)
+[an uncommon](https://www.reddit.com/r/androiddev/comments/9ufgek/why_is_googles_alphabeta_apk_distribution_so_bad/)